SECURIoTESIGN/SECURIoTESIGN/SecD4CLOUDMOBILEv1.1/securityTesting/BOTNETSNIFFINGSPOOFINGPHISHINGTEST.md

-In order to avoid or prevent *Sniffing, Botnet, Phishing and Spoofing Attacks*, the following security tests should be performed.
+In order to avoid or prevent *Sniffing, Eavesdropping, Botnet, Phishing and Spoofing Attacks*, the following security tests should be performed.

 <table class="tg">
 <thead>